knative/docs/docs/versioned/admin/admin-overview.md

 ### Resource scoping and namespaces

 Knative resources are associated with namespaces.
-Knative adheres to the Kubernetes model of namespace-based isolation, enabling you to manage the following:

-- Development teams and resources by assigning developers to teams defined by namespaces.
-- The capabilities applications have by referencing a namespace.
+Knative adheres to the Kubernetes model of namespace-based isolation, enabling you to manage development teams and resources by assigning developers to teams defined by namespaces.
+There is also management of functionality by the applications that reference a namespace.
-- Exclude webhooks from using a namespace, useful for apps in development.

 Namespaces can also isolate boundaries for tooling such as logs, metrics, tracing, CI/CD integrations, and dashboards.
 The extent of this isolation depends on both the enforcement strategy and how consistently teams adhere to namespace boundaries.